- HIPAA security and privacy rules stipulate that patient healthcare data must be protected

 - Medical Science DMZ model speeds research and improves collaboration

-The 1996 Health Insurance Portability and Accountability Act (HIPAA) is best known for preserving insurance coverage for employees who change or lose their jobs.
-But the law also includes a Security Rule and a Privacy Rule that protect confidential healthcare data for consumers.
+is best known for preserving insurance coverage for employees who change or lose their jobs.
+But the law also includes a and a that protect confidential healthcare data for consumers.

 These security and privacy regulations—which took effect in 2003—continue to safeguard patient health information, but also create challenges for the medical research community.
 The guidelines provided for implementing technical measures to protect medical data sometimes also impede usability, including high-bandwidth data transfers.

-Not so surprising, given that 2003 was still early days for the internet, and it moved at a much slower pace.
+Not so surprising, given that , and it .
 Now, fifteen years later, there is a better way to transfer large datasets containing patient data while still complying with HIPAA’s rules.

 Design for performance

-In their paper, Lawrence Berkeley National Laboratory (LBNL) computer scientist Sean Peisert and Energy Sciences Network (ESnet) researcher Eli Dart and their collaborators outline a “design pattern” for deploying specialized research networks and ancillary computing equipment for HIPAA-protected biomedical data that provides high-throughput network data transfers and high-security protections.
+In , computer scientist and researcher and their collaborators outline a “design pattern” for deploying specialized research networks and ancillary computing equipment for HIPAA-protected biomedical data that provides high-throughput network data transfers and high-security protections.

 Read previous Science Node coverage on the original Science DMZ model